MishchenkoYuriy/MusicFlow/README.md

 </p>

 ## Project Description
 This project copies your music from YouTube to Spotify.
 It can extract your music directly from YouTube using the [official API](https://developers.google.com/youtube/v3) or from YouTube Music using [ytmusicapi](https://github.com/sigma67/ytmusicapi).
+[Here](https://github.com/MishchenkoYuriy/MusicFlow#which-flow-to-choose) are the pros and cons of each.
 YouTube | | Spotify
 --- | --- | ---
 Tracks in Liked videos | &rarr; | 💚 Liked songs